demisto/content/Packs/BPA/Integrations/BPA/README.md

 Palo Alto Networks Best Practice Assessment (BPA) analyzes NGFW and Panorama configurations and compares them to the best practices.
-This integration was integrated and tested with version xx of BPA.
+This integration was integrated and tested with version 1.0 of BPA.
 Supported Cortex XSOAR versions: 5.0.0 and later.

 ## Configure BPA on Cortex XSOAR